Superman IV: The Quest for Peace

 Superman IV: The Quest for Peace is a 1987 superhero film directed by Sidney J. Furie and written by Lawrence Konner and Mark Rosenthal from a story by Christopher Reeve, Konner, and Rosenthal based on the DC Comics character Superman.
 The film stars Reeve, Gene Hackman, Jackie Cooper, Marc McClure, Jon Cryer, Sam Wanamaker, Jim Broadbent, Mariel Hemingway, and Margot Kidder.

-It is the fifth film in the Superman film series and a sequel to Superman III (1983).
-It is the first film in the series not to have the involvement of producers Alexander and Ilya Salkind.
-The film also marks the final appearance of Reeve as Superman, who agreed to return in exchange for a large salary and a story promoting nuclear disarmament.
+It is the fifth film (including Supergirl) in the Superman film series and a sequel to Superman III (1983).
+It is the first film in the series not to have the involvement of Alexander Salkind and Ilya Salkind as producers.
+The film also marks the final appearance of Reeve as Superman, who agreed to return in exchange for a large salary and some creative control, where he contributed to a script dealing with nuclear disarmament.

-Shortly before the film's production, the film's producer, The Cannon Group, suffered a major financial crisis that forced major budget cuts, and 40 minutes of footage were deleted after negative test screenings.
-Upon release, it was widely lambasted by critics and fans alike, with many reviewers citing poor special effects, inconsistencies, and plot holes.
-No further Superman films were released until Superman Returns in 2006.
+Shortly before the film's production, the film's producer, The Cannon Group, suffered a major financial crisis that forced major budget cuts, and 45 minutes of footage were deleted after negative test screenings.
+The film received overwhelmingly negative reviews from critics and fans, citing poor special effects and plot holes.
+It also underperformed at the box office, grossing $36.7 million worldwide.
+Plans for Superman V were cancelled, and no Superman films were released until Superman Returns in 2006.

 Plot

-At the Smallville farm he inherited from his deceased parents, Superman, as Clark Kent, uncovers the capsule that brought him to Earth and removes a luminescent green Kryptonian energy module.
-A recording left by his mother Lara states that its power can be used only once.
-He returns to Metropolis, where he finds the Daily Planet has been taken over by David Warfield, a tabloid tycoon who fires Perry White and hires his own daughter Lacy as the new editor.
-Following the news that the United States and the Soviet Union may engage in a nuclear arms race, Superman resolves it by collecting all nuclear warheads from various nations, placing them all into a giant net, and throwing them into the Sun.

-Meanwhile, young Lenny Luthor breaks his uncle Lex Luthor out of prison.
-Returning to Metropolis, Lex and Lenny steal a strand of Superman's hair from a museum and create a genetic matrix.
-Lex converses with black-market arms dealers, disgruntled about Superman's actions, wanting to re-arm the countries with nuclear warheads, and makes a deal with them to attach the hair to a nuclear missile.
-After the missile is test-launched, Superman intercepts it and throws it into the Sun.
-A glowing ball of energy is discharged, which develops into a superhuman.
-This "Nuclear Man" makes his way back to Earth to find his "father", Lex, who establishes that while his creation is powerful, he will deactivate without exposure to sunlight.
-A vicious battle ensues between Lex's creation and Superman.
-While saving the Statue of Liberty from falling onto the streets of New York, Superman is infected with radiation sickness by a scratch from Nuclear Man's radioactive claws.
-Nuclear Man kicks Superman into the distance with such strength that Superman's cape falls off.